SmokeySam/My_Portfolio/README.md

 - In Figma I created a random abstarct image for my page.

+## Mockups :

+- I created my mockups in Figma.
+I designed for web, mobile and tablet.
+Some of the designs may slighty differ from the finished proiject.

 # Layout & Features :

 - The navbar has clickable links to parts of the page including : My work, My skills and Contact me.
 It also has links to three of my social accounts : Linkedln, Github and Dribbble.